Ecotrust/ocs-wp/app/plugins/featured-image-admin-thumb-fiat/README.txt

 === Featured Image Admin Thumb ===
 Contributors: seanchayes
 Donate link: http://www.seanhayes.biz/
-Tags: thumbnail, admin, image, featured, featured image, featured thumbnail, featured admin thumbnail Requires at least: 3.5.1
+Tags: post-thumbnail, thumbnail, admin, image, featured, featured image, featured thumbnail, featured admin thumbnail Requires at least: 3.5.1
 Tested up to: 4.4
-Stable tag: 1.3.6
+Stable tag: 1.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds a thumbnail image to an admin column for All Post/post types view (where supported) to inline set/change the featured image or post thumbnail.
+Adds inline thumbnail image to admin columns for All Post/post types view (where supported).
+Click to easily set/change the featured image for that content.

 == Description ==

 When active this plugin adds a column to the All Posts/All Pages and where supported the All Custom Post Type admin views.
 This column, "Thumb", will display a thumbnail of the featured image or post thumbnail so you can easily determine the content that is missing an image.

-You can also change the thumb/image from the All Posts/All Pages/All Custom Post Type view without having to edit the post.
+You can also make inline edits that allow you to change the thumb/image from the All Posts/All Pages/All Custom Post Type view without having to edit the post.

+Now the plugin is translatable.
+Using tools such as Poedit along with localized / international versions of WordPress, FIAT can display user supplied translations of its text.
 == Installation ==

 = Using The WordPress Dashboard =